DonnaYoung.org

 Choosing Books

-If you have a homeschool friend, see if you can look at her books.
-If you do not know anyone who homeschools, consider buying a homeschool book-review book.
-(That is what I did.)
+If you have a homeschool friend, ask to look at her books and her comments on the books.
+If you do not know anyone who homeschools, consider buying a homeschool book review book.
+(That is what I did because I did not know any homeschoolers at the time.)
 Of course, even having such a book is not a perfect solution, but it helps.
-I used Christian Home Educators' Curriculum Manual: Elementary Years and it is quite worn and out of print.
+I used Christian Home Educators' Curriculum Manual: Elementary Years and it is quite worn and, by now unless it's been updated, out of print.
+The internet helps in that you can use a search engine such as https://duckduckgo.com/ to look for information.

 Two Paths

-2. Purpose Guided: This path is a mixture of core requirements flavored with your child's particular needs and gifts.
-This path is why some choose to homeschool.
-Make your lists of goals, objectives, purposes, (whatever you want to call them) and use your list to select a variety of curriculum, library books, Internet resources, and bookstore books.
+2. Purpose Guided / Eclectic: This path is a mixture of core requirements flavored with your child's particular needs, interests, and gifts.
+This path is why some parents choose to homeschool.
+Make your lists of goals, objectives, purposes, (whatever you want to call them) and use your lists to select a variety of curriculum, library books, Internet resources, and bookstore books.

 Curriculum Planners: